Call-X/Python-OC-Lettings-FR/README.md

 ### Monitoring using Sentry:
 A simple surveillance process is implemented.
-The navigation to the page `/sentry-debug` will raise a server error that will be captured as an issue in a sentry project.
+The navigation to the page `/sentry-debug` will raise a server error,  that will be captured as an issue in a sentry project.

 ![Sentry](Sentry.jpg)